Setup¶

 Now, navigate to the folder wher you extracted the Automator files and run the setup script:

-This will run the installation script, installing all necessary third-party dependencies via apt
+This will run the installation script, installing all necessary third-party dependencies via apt.
+It may take a while.

 Warning